 If you haven’t heard of CBD by now, you’re certainly missing out!
-Fastly growing in popularity, CBD (short for cannabinoid) is the non-psychoactive compound extracted from the hemp plant.
-You can find CBD products in multiple forms, including oil, drinks and gummies, in many supermarkets and health stores, such as Holland and Barrett.
+CBD (short for cannabinoid) is the non-psychoactive compound extracted from the hemp plant, and is found in a number of forms, including oil, drinks and gummies, in many supermarkets and health stores.

 How does CBD work?